Personal relationships of Michael Jackson: Divorce

 Presley filed for divorce in early 1996, citing "irreconcilable differences" and noting their date of separation as December 10, 1995, shortly after the incident in the hospital.
 The divorce was finalized on August 20, 1996.
 As part of the settlement, Presley received 10% of the royalties from HIStory: Past, Present and Future, Book I, the album that contained the song "You Are Not Alone", whose music video featured a semi-nude Presley and Jackson frolicking against an ethereal backdrop.
 As she did not sign a confidentiality agreement, a further clause stated that Presley could write a tell-all book about her time with Jackson.
-At the time, "The Princess of Rock 'n' Roll" revealed that she had no wish to write a memoir; the singer still had respect for Jackson and did not want to speak critically of him.
+At the time, she revealed that she had no wish to write a memoir; she still had respect for Jackson and did not want to speak critically of him.
 Presley also wanted to preserve her own dignity and keep their life together private.

 It's easy to be skeptical of Michael's relationship with her, but doing so risks ignoring his obvious humanity.
-Despite the plastic surgeries and maddening friendships with boys, and all the rest of the eccentric behavior that goes into making Michael Jackson such a strange individual, he is still a human being with emotions, feelings and a beating heart - and, somehow, Lisa Marie Presley was the one to truly touch it, to truly affect him.
+Despite the plastic surgeries and maddening friendships with boys, and all the rest of the eccentric behavior that goes into making Michael Jackson such a strange individual, he is still a human being with emotions, feelings and a beating heart – and, somehow, Lisa Marie Presley was the one to truly touch it, to truly affect him.